gregfelice/emacs-dx/emacs-dx.md

 - Agree that while Emacs may be infinitely extensible, it needs to take specific forms to drive value at any scale.
 - While there are different flavors of Emacs users, take the perspective that the developer is an important customer, and more effort should be made to understand and address their needs.
 - Identify the right collaboration strucrures to better govern Emacs to solve for developer problems.
 Create these structures if they don't exist.
+- Look to the community for solutions.
+Distros like Doom Emacs identify these same problems, and even have design structures that can help solve.
+See what can be leveraged without reinventing the wheel.
+Give credit to the amazing contributions of the distro maintainers who''ve been working this problem in various forms for years.
 - Recognize the problems developers have in adopting and using Emacs.
 Have a desire for solving them.
 - Recognize that nobody can do it all.
 Emacs-dx will need to focus on 1-2 developer types with large user bases (for example, React.js, Python) to ship anything in a reasonable timeframe.
 - Recognize the importance of module developers, but agree on their responsibility to developers as the Emacs customer if they want to collaborate on emacs-dx.